 🥶 Storage and freezing instructions

 These apple streusel muffins will stay fresh in a container at room temperature for 2 - 3 days.
 For longer storage, you may want to refrigerate or freeze them.
-Freeze in a covered container, lined with a sheet of paper towel both underneath and on top of the muffins for up to three months.
+Freeze completely cool muffins in a covered container, lined with a sheet of paper towel both underneath and on top of the muffins for up to three months.

 For more information about the best way to store muffins, see this article from the Kitchn, The Best Way to Store Muffins and Quick Breads.